Shoe-fitting fluoroscope: Health concerns

 The risk of radiation burns to extremities was known since Wilhelm Röntgen's 1895 experiment, but this was a short-term effect with early warning from reddening of the skin (erythema).
 The long-term risks from chronic exposure to radiation began to emerge with Hermann Joseph Muller's 1927 paper showing genetic effects, and the incidence of bone cancer in radium dial painters of the same time period.
 However, there was not enough data to quantify the level of risk until atomic bomb survivors began to experience the long-term effects of radiation in the late 1940s.
 The first scientific evaluations of these machines in 1948 immediately sparked concern for radiation protection and electrical safety reasons, and found them ineffective at shoe fitting.

 Large variations in dose were possible depending on the machine design, displacement of the shielding materials, and the duration and frequency of use.
 Radiation surveys showed that American machines delivered an average of 13 roentgen (r) (roughly 0.13 sievert (Sv) of equivalent dose in modern units) to the customer's feet during a typical 20-second viewing, with one capable of delivering 116 r (c.
 1 Sv) in 20 seconds.
-British Pedoscopes produced about ten times less radiation.
+British Pedoscopes produced about one tenth of the radiation.

 A customer might try several shoes in a day, or return several times in a year, and radiation dose effects may be cumulative.
 A dose of 300 r can cause growth disturbance in a child, and 600 r can cause erythema in an adult.
 Hands and feet are relatively resistant to other forms of radiation damage, such as carcinogenesis.